 | Graphics | Branded overlays, logos, and lower thirds. |

-- In the scene editor, select the layer you want to update.
+- In the scene editor, select the layer to update.

-- Open the Properties panel in the right-hand sidebar.
+- The Properties panel will open in the right-hand sidebar.

 - Find the Visual role setting and choose a role from the dropdown.